 Subsequently, the lockdown was further extended for three weeks and I started losing patience.
 Despite taking such extreme measures, the conditions were not improving in India and we had no clue when we would be allowed to return.

 Most of the countries were calling back their citizens, but there was no initiative from the Indian government.
 Maybe people should have been given a period of 4-5 days to come back to their country or their native place.
 Lots of subsequent difficulties and heartache could have been avoided.
-But as they say ‘Hindsight is always 20/20’ The government was trying their best and they should be lauded for taking such bold initiatives
+But as they say ‘Hindsight is always 20/20’ The government was trying its best and it should be lauded for taking such bold initiatives

 I had no clue about the number of people who wanted to come back to India.
 There was hardly any coverage.
 During my endless scanning of news and social media channels, I came across a Facebook group called “SOS Global Indians”.
 At that time there were around 2000 members in it.
 Today it has more than 15000 members.
 It is estimated around 40,000 people waiting in the USA for evacuation.
 The group started by Michael Khanna became a lifeline for many people in the USA.

 I came across so many people and it was heart-wrenching to hear their stories.
 Pregnant women, senior citizens, terminally ill patients, young mothers – all just wanting to travel back to their country.
 People wanted to get back to perform the last rites of their close ones or look after their ailing parents.
 Many young Indians had been laid off, some parents were separated from their young kids and many students/visitors had no place to stay or money left to eat.
-Medicines and insurances were running out, visas were expiring and people were going into depression.
+Medicines and insurance were running out, visas were expiring and people were going into depression.
 They just wanted one thing – to go back to their country, to their home, to their families